kithmina1999/worklenz-astro/src/content/blog/workamajig-self-hosted-alternative.md

 data_security_checked: true
 description: |
    Discover the best self hosted alternatives for popular software.
 Explore our comprehensive guides and find the perfect solution for your needs today.
-related: [activecollab-alternative, scoro-alternative, openproject-alternative, timecamp-alternative]
+related: [tick-tick-self-hosted-alternative, airtable-self-hosted-alternative, zenhub-self-hosted-alternative, confluence-self-hosted-alternative]
 ---